 Synopsis from Goodreads

-Thanks HQ and Nina Douglas for sending me a paperback copy of We Are Not Okay in exchange for my honest review.
+Thanks HQ for sending me a paperback copy of The Day We Meet Again in exchange for my honest review.